-'''

-$2,000,000 Long Term Recovery Operations
+- \$2,000,000 Long Term Recovery Operations

-$\frac{22,000}{20,000}$ Street Light Rehab
+- \$ 22,000 Street Light Rehab

-$2,022,000 Total
+- \$2,022,000 Total

-'''

 Discussion was had about the continuation of the City's Street Project and the concern for needed repairs at Capri and Wall Street while the CIP has the next project scheduled five (5) years out.
 Some members felt that the streets need attention sooner since there currently are issues with the drainage on Capri.
-Public Works Director Hagerich explained that the water collecting on Capri was designed to flow into the inlets located on the north and south side of the street and then into the main located on Carlsbad.
-Because of the design, re-doing the street does not resolve the drainage issue.
+Public Works Director Hagerich explained that the water collecting on Capri was designed to flow into the inlets located on the north and south side of the street does not resolve the drainage issue.
 There was discussion that perhaps the drainage solution used for Acapulco may also work on Capri.
 However, Public Works Director Hagerich suggested that we wait until Dannenbaum Engineers give their recommendations for correcting drainage issues on Wall Street and Capri.
 Council would like to review suggested solutions from Public Works, taking into consideration any recommendations coming from the Dannenbaum Study.